CypherKTS/writeups/U.S.-DOE-CyberForce/README.md

 **Info: 92 University teams across the United States competing in Illinois hosted by Argonne National Laboratory.**

-**Result: Placed in top 15 of nearly 100 teams nationwide, 14/92.**
+**Result: Placed in top 15 of nearly 100 teams nationwide, 14th of 92 teams.**

 **Team: Lewis University, Order of the Purple Flamingo.**